Using Gale transforms in computational geometry

 been recognized as a powerful tool in combinatorial geometry.
 This paper

 introduces Gale transforms to computational geometry.
 It offers a direct

-algorithm for their construction and addresses applications to convex hull
+algorithm for their construction and sketches applications to convex hull and

-and visibility problems.
-An application to scene analysis is worked out in
+visibility problems.
+An application to scene analysis is worked out in some

 Reference: F. Aurenhammer.

 In Proc.
 Workshop on Computational Geometry CG '88, Lecture